jhueppauff/Dynamics365-Customizing-Downloader/README.md

 #### Usage

 ##### CRM Connection:
-- Open the App and choose "new" in the Connection DropBox.
+- Open the App and choose "new" in the connection DropBox.

-- Add your Connectionstring (See https://msdn.microsoft.com/en-us/library/mt608573.aspx) and press the Connect Button
+- Add your Connectionstring (See https://msdn.microsoft.com/en-us/library/mt608573.aspx) and press the "Connect" Button

-- Rename the Connection if you want to and press Save
+- Rename the Connection if you want to and press "Save"

 ##### Download Solutions
 - Back in the Main Dialog, choose your created Connection

 - After a short loading time you should see all your Solutions within the chosen CRM Organization

-- Select those you want to Download (must be unmanaged) and press Download
+- Select those you want to Download (must be unmanaged) and press "Download"

-- Within the new Dialog, choose a local Folder and click Download.
+- Within the new Dialog, choose a local Folder and click "Download".

 -> Your Solutions should be Downloaded and Extracted now, any Error will be reported within the Status TextBox.